IoriU/intent-detection/README.md

 You can obtain the datasets from the following sources:
 - [ATIS Dataset](https://github.com/yuanxiaosc/BERT-for-Sequence-Labeling-and-Text-Classification/tree/master/data/atis_Intent_Detection_and_Slot_Filling)
 - [SNIPS Dataset](https://github.com/yuanxiaosc/BERT-for-Sequence-Labeling-and-Text-Classification/tree/master/data/snips_Intent_Detection_and_Slot_Filling)
--

 ## Model Architecture

 Our model is based on JointBERT, which utilizes a pre-trained BERT model for contextualized word embeddings.
 Additionally, we incorporate a slot refinement mechanism that leverages the predicted intent to improve slot prediction accuracy.

-## Training

-To train the JointBERT model with slot refinement, follow these steps:

-1. Preprocess the datasets by converting them into suitable formats for training.
-2. Fine-tune the pre-trained BERT model on the concatenated dataset of ATIS and SNIPS data.
-3. Train the intent detection head with a cross-entropy loss.
-4. Train the slot filling head with a CRF-based loss.
-5. Implement and fine-tune the slot refinement mechanism.

-Detailed instructions and training scripts can be found in the project's documentation.

-## Evaluation

-We provide evaluation scripts to assess the model's performance on intent detection and slot filling tasks.
-You can run these scripts on the test datasets to obtain metrics such as accuracy for intent detection and F1-score for slot filling.

-## Usage

-To use the trained model for intent detection and slot filling, you can utilize the provided inference scripts.
-Simply input a user query, and the model will return the predicted intent and slot values.

 ## References